Changing Lives for Children & Young People

 To ensure that all children and young people have access to good quality arts participatory activities within their local communities.
 This includes everything from theatre to dance and literacy development sessions.
 The programme will ensure that we are able to respond to need and develop acordingly the best activities in order to help Children and Young People to overcome any challenges and barriers that they face, such as language, isolation, lack of access and providing a safe environment.

-The programme will offer something for different age, and ability levels within the community - also engaging those from different cultures and with physical needs or learning abilities.
-The arts participatory programme will create safe, welcoming environments in which children & young people can flourish, building confidence, skills sets, enabling physical activity through theatre and dance.
-Providing sessions in which they can learn, explore and make friends despite any barriers they face.
+The programme offers something for different age, and ability levels.
+Engaging those from different cultures, with physical or learning needs.
+We will also deliver activity out in the community.
+The arts participatory programme will create safe, welcoming environments in which children & young people can flourish, building confidence, skills sets, enabling physical activity through theatre and dance, providing sessions in which they can learn, explore and make friends despite barriers they face

 Changing Lives - Engagement with the arts can lead to better health, wellbeing and social skills.